Capacitor components store and release electrical charge. Commonly used as

 More voltage can be applied than the rated value of a capacitor by connecting them in series.
 It is important that the capacitors are of equal value and that there is balancing circuitry to ensure that they share the voltage equally.
 Likely dangers of unbalanced series capacitors are either more voltage across one or more capacitors than expected or even reverse voltage.

-- Series – Can accept a higher voltage than a single capacitor.
+- Series – Can accept a higher voltage than a single capacitor but the total capacitance actually goes down.
 Series capacitors must be of equal value and the capacitors must be constantly balanced.

 Most capacitors are rated at much less than a Farad (millifarad, microfarad, nanofarad, picofarad).
 Millifarad is typically not used but instead is represented as thousands of microfarads (uF).
 Supercapacitors are capacitors that are rated at about 1 Farad or more.